hodinkee/escapement-rb/README.md

 ## Usage

 Basic usage is very straightforward.
-Escapement will consider all root-level tags as separate paragraphs.
+Escapement will consider all root-level tags as separate elements.

 The position values are 0-based and are relative to the plain text result.
 The first value is the start of the attributed text, and the second is the end of the attributed text.